stefangabos/Zebra_Dialog/README.md

             For executing functions <em>before</em> the closing of the dialog box, see the <strong>buttons</strong> option.<br><br>
             The callback function receives as first argument the caption of the clicked button or boolean <code>FALSE</code>
             if the dialog box is closed by pressing the <code>ESC</code> key, by clicking the dialog box's <code>x</code>
-            button, or by clicking the overlay.
+            button, or by clicking the backdrop.
 The argument can also be boolean <code>TRUE</code> when the dialog box type is <code>prompt</code> and the <code>ENTER</code> key is pressed while inside the input box.<br><br>
             As second argument, the callback function receives the value entered in the input box - when the dialog box type is <code>prompt</code> and a button was clicked or the <code>ENTER</code> key was pressed while inside